AbdelrahmanRasheedAlOmari/Teiden/README.md

 - **Row-Level Security**: Ensures users can only access their own data
 - **Private API Access**: Backend-only endpoints for secure API key retrieval
 - **Dashboard to visualize API usage**
-- **Ability to add and manage API keys**
+- **Add and manage API keys**
-- **Projects to organize API keys**
+- **Organize API keys by project**
 - **Usage tracking for OpenAI API keys**
+- **Automated agents for data fetching and processing**

 ## OpenAI Usage Fetcher Agent

-The application includes an automated agent that fetches usage data from the OpenAI API for all stored API keys.
+Teiden includes an automated agent that fetches usage data from the OpenAI API for all stored API keys.
 This feature:

 - Fetches usage data from OpenAI's dashboard endpoints
 - Processes and stores the data in the database